A look at how provinces plan to emerge from COVID-19 shutdown

 Prince Edward Island has extended its public health emergency until June 14.

-Premier Dennis King says people wanting to travel to seasonal residences must apply beginning June 1, and those will be put through a risk assessment before approval.
+Premier Dennis King says people wanting to travel to seasonal residences must apply, and those will be put through a risk assessment before approval.
 Seasonal residents will also be tested for COVID-19 before completing the two weeks they must spend in self-isolation after arriving in the province.

 The province moved into the third phase of its reopening plan June 1, which allows such things as in-house dining at restaurants, small groups to participate in recreational and some sporting activities and libraries to reopen.
 Phase three also allows gatherings of up to 15 people indoors and 20 people outdoors and the reopening of child-care centres.